 Vancouver Winter Birding Round-up

 Species we get in Ottawa like the Black-capped Chickadee, Dark-eyed Junco and Fox Sparrow just looked different in Vancouver.
-I found myself enjoying the challenge of trying to figure out why I recognized these birds, but they looked so different from what I was used to.
-(AB Tip: In some cases, Vancouver gets different subspecies to the east).
+I found myself enjoying the challenge of trying to figure out why I recognized these birds, but they looked so different from what I was used to (in some cases, Vancouver gets different subspecies to the east).

 Despite 3 action packed days, I barely scratched the surface of the winter birding and photography opportunities that are available around Vancouver.
 This isn’t a place that you do in a weekend and feel like you’ve seen it all.
 Either plan for a longer trip or to go back for a second time!